 While engaging in physical activity is sure to make you feel great, the initial increase in sweat and purge of toxins can cause your skin to look worse before it looks better.
 As you sweat and toxins are released, you might experience an increase in breakouts.
 The best way to prevent and manage this (potentially) inevitable detox side effect is to be prepared with the right products and treatments.

 After your activity, cleanse the skin with a gentle, gel-based cleanser to remove impurities, sweat and makeup.
 Follow with a toner and antioxidant-rich serum and moisturizer to nourish and defend the skin.
-Weekly, treat your skin to a detoxifying Charcoal Mask which will clear breakouts, reduce blackheads and absorb excess oil.
+Weekly, treat your skin to a detoxifying mask which will clear breakouts, reduce blackheads and absorb excess oil.

 Slough It Off